-This ORDER and AGREED RESOLUTION describes a violation that the commission has determined is neither technical nor de minimis.
+This ORDER and AGREED RESOLUTION describes violations that the commission has determined are neither technical nor de minimis.
 Accordingly, this ORDER and AGREED RESOLUTION is not confidential under Section 571.140, Government Code, and may be disclosed by members and staff of the commission.